xytuang/icarus/README.md

-Icarus is a dynamically typed language that has the following features.
+Icarus is a dynamically typed language that is implemented in c++.
+It has the following features.

 ## Supported data types:<br>
 Booleans <br>

         true;
         false;

 Numbers <br>

         12    // an integer 12
         12.25 // a decimal 12.25

 Strings <br>

         "some string"

+Note that Icarus uses double quotes and not single quotes for strings

 nil (the equivalent of null in Java or nullptr in c++)<br>

 ## Supported operators and their representation:<br>